intel/FdtBusPkg/Docs/FdtBusDxe.md

 On loading, `EntryPoint()`:

-- Looks for the Devicetree HOB (`gFdtHobGuid`).
+- Uses FbpPlatformGetDt to get the platform Devicetree.
+The [default implementation](../Library/FbpPlatformDtLib) looks for the Devicetree HOB (`gFdtHobGuid`).
-  - The driver bails if the Devicetree HOB is not present or if the Devicetree structure appears to be corrupt.
 - On debug builds, check that the Devicetree is allocated in the UEFI memory map, i.e. not part of free memory.
+- Bails if neither a platform Devicetree is available, nor regression tests are available (i.e. non-debug builds).
 - Locates `EFI_CPU_IO2_PROTOCOL` (`gEfiCpuIo2ProtocolGuid` is in the `[Depex]` list)
-- Registers a notification callback on `gEdkiiPlatformHasDeviceTreeGuid`, which is the "UEFI will expose Devicetree to the OS" signal.
+- If a platform Devicetree is available, registers a notification callback on `gEdkiiPlatformHasDeviceTreeGuid`, which is the "UEFI will expose Devicetree to the OS" signal.
 The callback installs the managed Devicetree in the EFI Configuration Table, which matches FdtClientDxe behavior.
 - Registers an End-of-DXE notification callback.
-The callback ensures that controllers [marked as critical](DtBindings.md#fdtbuspkgcritical) are connected to their drivers and initialized when End-of-DXE is signalled during the BDS phase.
+The callback ensures that controllers [marked as critical](DtBindings.md#fdtbuspkgcritical) are connected to their drivers and initialized when End-of-DXE is signaled during the BDS phase.
 - Registers as a bus driver, by:
-  - Creating the device handle for the Devicetree root.
+  - Creating the device handle for the Devicetree root, if a platform Devicetree is found.
   - On debug builds, creating the device handle for the test Devicetree root (used for regression testing).
   - Registering the Driver Binding and Component Name protocols.